floragunncom/search-guard-docs/_content/_docs_signals/administration.md

 The following configuration options can be made in the elasticsearch.yml configuration file.
 A restart of the respective node is necessary to bring these options into effect.

-**signals.enabled:** Can be used to enable or disable Signals on the respective node.
+**signals.enabled:** Can be used to enable or disable Signals.
 Optional, boolean, defaults to true.
+Take care that the value of this setting is consistent for all nodes in a cluster.
+It is not supported to enable Signals only on a subset of a cluster using this setting.
+Use the `node_filter` settings for this purpose instead.

 **signals.index_names.log:** Specifies the name of the watch log index.
 Optional, defaults to `<.signals_log_{now/d}>`.